-Designated as “The Fishing Capital of the World” and home to more than 7,700 lakes, 2,276 miles of shoreline, and 10,550 miles of rivers, it’s no surprise that Florida hosts thousands of anglers every year.
-From the Atlantic Coast to the Mexican Gulf to the Keys, Florida boasts some of the world’s most diverse and finest fishing areas.
-Whether you enjoy beach fishing, pier fishing, fly fishing, or going to the deep water searching for giants, you’ll find no shortage of viable options for fishing and camping in Florida.
-However, to fish in this state, nonresidents aged 16 and above must have valid saltwater or freshwater fishing licenses and permits.
+Known as “The Fishing Capital of the World” and home to more than 7,000 lakes, thousands of miles of shoreline, and over 10,000 miles of rivers, it’s no surprise that Florida hosts millions of anglers every year.
+From the Atlantic Coast to the Mexican Gulf to the Keys, Florida boasts some of the world’s most diverse fishing areas.
+Whether you enjoy beach fishing, pier fishing, fly fishing, or heading to the deep water searching for giants, you’ll find lots of options for fishing in Florida.
+To fish in this state, nonresidents aged 16 and above must have valid saltwater or freshwater fishing licenses and permits.

 Fishing Spots in Florida